DataDog/integrations-core/docs/developer/guidelines/pr.md

 ...
 ```

-If you don't apply the `changelog/no-changelog` label, you must edit the `CHANGELOG.md` file in
-the integration you have modified.
-Below are the guidelines for the correct formatting for changelogs:

-### Spacing

-* There should be a blank line between each section.
-This means that there should be a line between the following sections of text:
-  * Changelog file header
-  * Unreleased header
-  * Version / Date header
-  * Change type (ex: fixed, added, etc)
-  * Specific descriptions of changes (**Note**: Within this section, there should **not** be new lines between bullet points,)

-* `Extra spacing on line {line number}`: There is an extra blank line on the line referenced in the error.
-* `Missing spacing on line {line number}`: Add an empty line above or below the referenced line.

-### Integration Version Header

-* The header for an integration version should be in the following format: `version number / YYYY-MM-DD / Agent Version Number`.
-The Agent version number is not necessary, but a valid version number and date are required.
-The first header after the
-file's title can be `Unreleased`.
-The content under this section is the same as any other.
-* `Version is formatted incorrectly on line {line number}`: The version you inputted is not a valid version, or there is
-no / separator between the version and date in your header.
-* `Date is formatted incorrectly on line {line number}`: The date must be formatted as YYYY-MM-DD, with no spaces in between.

-### Changelog Content
-* The changelog content is broken down by the type of change that was made.
-For changelog types, we adhere to those defined by [Keep a Changelog][keepachangelog-types].
-For each new version, they must be written in the following order, by priority:
+For changelog types, we adhere to those defined by [Keep a Changelog][keepachangelog-types]:

-  * ***Removed*** for features that have been removed.
+- `Added` for new features or any non-trivial refactors.
-  * ***Changed*** for changes to existing functionality.
+- `Changed` for changes in existing functionality.
-  * ***Security*** in case of vulnerabilities.
-  * ***Deprecated*** for soon-to-be removed features.
+- `Deprecated` for soon-to-be removed features.
-  * ***Added*** for new features or any non-trivial refactors.
+- `Removed` for now removed features.
-  * ***Fixed*** for any bug fixes.
+- `Fixed` for any bug fixes.
-* The changelog header must be capitalized and written in this format: `***HEADER***:`.
-Note that it should be bold and italicized.
-* `Changelog type is incorrect on line {line count}`: The changelog header on that line is not one of the six valid changelog types.
-* `Changelog header order is incorrect on line {line count}`: The changelog header on that line is in the wrong order.
-Double check the ordering of the changelogs and ensure that the headers for the changelog types are correctly ordered by priority.
-* `Changelogs should start with asterisks, on line {line count}`: All changelog details below each header should be
-bullet points, using asterisks.
+- `Security` in case of vulnerabilities.

-* The first line of every new changelog entry must end with a link to the PR in which the change
+The first line of every new changelog entry must end with a link to the PR in which the change
 occurred.
 To automatically apply this suffix to manually added entries, you may run the
 [`release changelog fix`](../ddev/cli.md#ddev-release-changelog-fix) command.
 To create new
 entries, you may use the [`release changelog new`](../ddev/cli.md#ddev-release-changelog-new)